Practitioner Motives to Use Different Hyperparameter Optimization Methods: Results

-\emph{Parallelization possibilities} of HPO methods refer to the degree to which independent ML models can be simultaneously evaluated.
-Limited parallelization possibilities can be caused, for example, by software license limitations.
-Two interviewees chose Bayesian optimization if parallelization of HPO was not possible due to a misconception of the sequential proceeding in Bayesian optimization.
-Another interviewee stated that they chose Bayesian optimization if their objective function is expensive and HPO parallelization is not possible.
+\emph{Parallelization possibilities} of \ac{HPO} methods refer to the degree to which independent \ac{ML} models can be simultaneously evaluated.
+Parallelization possibilities can be constrained by, for example, too few software licenses.
+Two interviewees chose Bayesian optimization if parallelization of \ac{HPO} was not possible due to a misconception of the sequential proceeding in Bayesian optimization.
+Another interviewee stated that they chose Bayesian optimization if their objective function is expensive and \ac{HPO} parallelization is not possible.

+\emph{Search space size} refers to the number of possible hyperparameter combinations.
+The interviewees stated that the number of hyperparameters included in the \ac{HPO} impacted their decisions for \ac{HPO} methods.
+For example, they stated to opt for random search over grid search and Bayesian optimization if the number of hyperparameters is large.

-\emph{Usability of HPO tools} refers to the perceived ease with which practitioners can achieve their goal by using an HPO method and corresponding implementations.
-Within the scope of usability, practitioners demanded more automation of cumbersome tasks in HPO such as infrastructure orchestration:
+\emph{Usability of \ac{HPO} tools} refers to the perceived ease with which practitioners can achieve their goal by using an \ac{HPO} method and corresponding implementations.
+Interviewees from industry remarked that many advanced \ac{HPO} tools are probably useful for academic purposes but lack the necessary level of maturity to be viable in practice.
+Within the scope of usability, practitioners demanded more automation of cumbersome tasks in \ac{HPO} such as infrastructure orchestration:

-\myquote{Interviewee~\#14}{What beats everything for me is that I have a dashboard that's somewhere in the cloud that orchestrates my various agents, where I can sort of say online, 'Start another agent on this machine,' or that on the machine I just have to say, 'Start another agent on this sweep here,' and I don't have to worry about the agents talking to each other or having a shared database running on some cluster.
+\myquote{Interviewee~\#14, \ac{ML} Innovator in Industry}{What beats everything for me is that I have a dashboard that's somewhere in the cloud that orchestrates my various agents, where I can sort of say online, `Start another agent on this machine,' or that on the machine I just have to say, `Start another agent on this sweep here,' and I don't have to worry about the agents talking to each other or having a shared database running on some cluster.
 This functionality, it overrides everything.
 If I had some mega highly optimized Bayesian optimization tool that didn't have that functionality, I wouldn't use it.}